coder/docs/setup/kubernetes/local-preview.md

    nameserver 127.0.0.1
    ```

-1. To use the new domains, [update Coder](../updating#update-coder) with these
+1. [Update Coder](../updating#update-coder) with these Helm values added to use
-   helm values added:
+   your new domains:

    ```yaml
    ingress: